Dependent Care FSA Savings Example

 Educational Takeaway

-A Dependent Care FSA lets working parents set aside up to $5,000 per household per year in pre-tax income for childcare.
-This saves approximately $1,500–2,000 per year in federal, FICA, and state taxes.
-The funds must be spent on qualifying care—daycare, preschool, after-school programs, nannies, or elder care.
+A Dependent Care FSA lets working parents set aside up to $7,500 per household per year in pre-tax income for childcare under the new 2026 limit (raised from $5,000 by the One Big Beautiful Bill Act - the first increase since 1986).
+This saves roughly $2,500-3,000 per year in federal, FICA, and state taxes for a typical middle-income family.
+The funds must be spent on qualifying care-daycare, preschool, after-school programs, nannies, or elder care.
 Funds not used by year-end are forfeited (though some plans offer a grace period or carryover).
 Parents can also claim additional childcare expenses on their tax credit, so the two benefits often work together.
 For a detailed comparison, see our DCFSA vs. child tax credit guide.
 For dual-income families with substantial childcare costs, the DCFSA is one of the most valuable tax-advantaged benefits available.
 You can also explore other dependent care FSA options and resources to ensure you understand all your opportunities.